biocypher/biocypher/docs/tutorial.md

 - a mandatory label, and
 - a property dictionary.

 How these entities are mapped to the ontological hierarchy underlying a BioCypher graph is determined by their mandatory labels, which connect the input data stream to the schema configuration.
 This we will see in the following section.

 <!-- Figure for ID, label, prop of nodes and edges? -->

 (tut_01_schema)=
 ### Schema configuration
-How each BioCypher graph is structured is determined by the schema configuration YAML file that is given to the driver.
+How each BioCypher graph is structured is determined by the schema configuration YAML file that is given to the BioCypher interface.
 This also serves to ground the entities of the graph in the biomedical realm by using an ontological hierarchy.
 In this tutorial, we refer to the Biolink model as the general backbone of our ontological hierarchy.
 The basic premise of the schema